apache/openwhisk/docs/actions-new.md

 ### The test action

 The standard test action is shown below in JavaScript.
-It should be adapted for the new runtime and added to the [test artifacts directory](../tests/dat/actions/unicode.tests) with the name `<runtime-kind>.txt` for plain text file or `<runtime-kind>.bin` for a a binary file.
+It should be adapted for the new language and added to the [test artifacts directory](../tests/dat/actions/unicode.tests) with the name `<runtime-kind>.txt` for plain text file or `<runtime-kind>.bin` for a a binary file.
 The `<runtime-kind>` must match the value used for `kind` in the corresponding runtime manifest entry.